chrisbodhi/dotfiles/README.md

 # dotfiles

-For git, zsh, and Doom Emacs.
+For Nix, git, zsh, and Doom Emacs.

 I imagine I'm committing a small heresy by not tracking my emacs config separately, but here we are.